Worcester Addiction Treatment Resources

 You may be aware of the dangers of using drugs or alcohol and have had failed attempts at quitting.
 If you’ve been unsuccessful at dropping your habit or addiction, it’s a sign that you need the assistance of a professional.
 Fortunately, a number of options are available to help you get on and stay on the path to recovery.
 Treatment options in Worcester include:

 - Inpatient care: If a substance use disorder has taken a strong hold over a person, inpatient hospitalization may be the best option.
 This type of care is usually offered after a person completes a safe medically supervised detox.
 An inpatient program provides a structured, supervised environment that many people with substance use disorders need in order to get clean.
+Granite Recovery Centers provides medical detoxification for people who do not need immediate medical intervention, are not a danger to themselves, and are capable of self-evacuation in the event of an emergency.
 During their stay, patients typically take part in group and one-on-one therapy sessions as well as other activities that help them learn to live sober lives.